 The point indicates that the manufacturer’s most important role is to understand and repeat the design and all its details and make it at the level of quality required by the brand.
 And it is our most important role to communicate clearly what, how, and why a Baum is.

 In other words, the manufacturer should not change anything from our idea.

 Guitars made overseas are manufactured by independent workshops.

 We spend a long time matching with the right manufacturer with the right knowledge, equipment, and skills, to understand and craft a guitar based on our vision and drawings.
 And we are involved throughout the whole process communicating and collaborating closely together to ensure that each step is correct before proceeding to the next.

 We manufacture guitars and guitar parts in Denmark, South Korea, Indonesia, and China.

-Lastly, the new Wingman is crafted in smaller batches to ensure the quality of every single guitar.
-Baum is not mass production, just quality handwork, and top-shelf guitars.
+Lastly, the Leaper Stage is crafted in small batches to ensure the quality of every single guitar.
+This is not mass production, just quality handwork, and top-shelf guitars.

 Aarhus, Denmark.
 All Baum guitars are shipped to Aarhus, Denmark for final quality control and set-up, so we know how it plays before we ship them to you.